yeasy/learning_pickleball/en/12_footwork.md

 **Split Step**: A small hop where both feet leave and land on the ground simultaneously, just as the opponent is about to strike the ball.
 The split step is the "trigger" for all footwork — it transitions your body from a static state to one ready to move in any direction instantly.
 Whether in singles or doubles, you should complete a split step before every shot from your opponent.

 Singles players have a larger running range and can use Cross or Stride steps mainly with the running movements.
-In doubles games, the players' covered range is mostly not far, hence players can use more Cross or Adjustment steps, and pay attention to properly lowering the body and improve the stability for the shot.
+In doubles games, the players' covered range is mostly not far, hence players can use more side-shuffle or adjustment steps, and pay attention to properly lowering the body and improve the stability for the shot.

 ## 12.2 When to Use